kgruiz/PythonPotrace/Docs/COutline.md

 - `plist`: `potrace_path_t *`, linked list of paths that represents object of interest.
 - `imginfo`: `imginfo_t *`, image informations such as image dimensions and margins **Returns:**
-`int`, Returns 0 on success or 1 on error with errno set
+`int`, Returns 0 on success or 1 on error with errno set.

 ## File: backend_pdf.c